clma91/Readiness-for-Tailored-Attacks-and-Lateral-Movement/README.md

-# studythesis
+# Studythesis Readiness for Tailored Attacks and Lateral Movement
-Documentation: Readiness for Tailored Attacks and Lateral Movement
+Repository for all Documents written during the Studythesis